ramsimmin/hrbl/Readme.md

 `mvn spring-boot:run`

-On application start up, the H2 database will be created as file under the user's directory.
+On application start up, the H2 database will be created as file under the project's root directory.
 You can change the location of the file as well as the database credentials configured in `src/main/resources/application.yaml`.

-`spring.datasource.url=jdbc:h2:~/my-bank-db`
+`spring.datasource.url=jdbc:h2:~/h2/hrbl-db`
 `spring.datasource.username=sa`
 `spring.datasource.password=sa`